 Photo 07-10-2019, 04 11 35.jpg

-Pete works with an international team of brilliant communicators from across the 24-7 movement, such as Tyler Staton, Jill Weber, Mark & Trudi Sayers, Brian Heasley, Sarah Yardley and Alain Emerson.
-Regrettably he is currently unable to accept most of the speaking invitations he receives, but can always recommend someone to serve your event.
-His teaching is also widely available in print and online, particularly from Emmaus Rd.
+Pete works closely with a team of communicators from across the 24-7 movement, such as Tyler Staton, Jill Weber, Mark & Trudi Sayers, Brian Heasley, Sarah Yardley and Alain Emerson.
+Although sadly he is unable to accept most of the speaking invitations he currently receives, Pete can often recommend an appropriate speaker for your event.
+Much of his teaching is also available in print and online.

 Speaking enquiries: Rachel.Hall@24-7Prayer.com